tomrod/andana/_posts/2019-02-03-eleents-of-programming-style.md

 - *Write clearly, don't be too clever.* Often hacks and workarounds gain wide respect for their creativity.
 But doing so increases the support required to understand, work with, and maintain the code.
 For example, in Python 2, division was `int` rather than `float`: `1/2 == 0`.
 If you baked this peculiarity into an application then the upgrade to Python 3 could have nerfed everything.
 Be explicit -- don't be too clever. **If there is any principle you learn from this post or the book, let this be the first.**
 - *Let the machine do the dirty work.* Looking up log-, sin-, and standard normal-tables suffer from user-to-keyboard error.
 Make the machine do the hard work.
-- *Make it (right|clear|fail-safe) before making it faster*.
+- *Make it (right\|clear\|fail-safe) before making it faster*.
 Preoptimization is the root of all evil.
 Make sure what you do works before focusing on runtime speed.
 - *Make sure special cases are truly special*, *Take care to branch the right way on equality* and *Test programs at their boundary values.* For example, suppose you are using a `price` field in a dataset.
-Obviously `price` should never be zero or negative, since stores would operate at a loss.
+Obviously `price` should never be zero or negative, since the item would sell at a loss.
 Yet -- you are assuming the upstream coder or data manager didn't do something clever.
 So instead of assuming it can never be zero, call it out as a special case.

-Some of the principles are less clear or focused on FORTRAN idiomatic expression
+Some of the principles are less clear or focused on 'FORTRAN' idiomatic expression
-- *Use IF...ELSE IF....ELSE IF....ELSE... to implement multi-way branches.* Today we would say use case statements.
+- *'Use IF...ELSE IF....ELSE IF....ELSE...' to implement multi-way branches.* Today we would say use case statements.
 - *Initialize contants with DATA statements or INITIAL attributes; initialize variables with executable code.* I don't actually know what an INITIAL attribute in FORTRAN is.
 I presume it has to do with initial assigned values.
 - *Use `GOTO`s only to implement a fundamental structure.*